johnshearing/PrivateKeyVault/images/WiringInstructionImages/Info.md

-These files are used in the wiring instruction document.
+These images are used in the wiring instruction document.